Optical Module

 ² Average transmitted light power

 The average transmitted optical power refers to the optical power output by the light source at the transmitting end of the optical module under normal working conditions, which can be understood as the light intensity.
 The transmitted optical power is related to the proportion of "1" in the data signal sent.
-The more "1", the greater the optical power.
-When the transmitter sends the pseudo-random sequence signal, "1" and "0" are roughly equal to each other, then the power obtained by the test is the average transmitted optical power, in W or mW or dBm.
+The more "1," the greater the optical power.
+When the transmitter sends the pseudo-random sequence signal, "1" and "0" are roughly equal to each other, and then the power obtained by the test is the average transmitted optical power, in W or mW or dBm.
 Where W or mW is a linear unit and dBm is a logarithmic unit.
 In communication, we usually use dBm to represent optical power.

 ² extinction ratio

 Extinction ratio refers to the minimum ratio of the average optical power transmitted by the laser at full "1" code to the average optical power transmitted at full "0" code under the condition of full modulation, in dB.
 As shown in Figure 3-1, when we convert electrical signals into optical signals, the laser in the transmitting part of the optical module converts them into optical signals according to the bit rate of the input electrical signals.
 The average optical power of all "1" codes refers to the average power of laser luminescence, and the average optical power of all "0" codes refers to the average power of laser non-luminescence, and the extinction ratio refers to the distinguishing ability of 0 and 1 signals.
 Therefore, the extinction ratio can be regarded as a measure of laser operation efficiency.
-The typical minimum extinction ratio ranges from 8.2dB to 10dB.
+The typical minimum extinction ratio ranges from 8.2 dB to 10 dB.

 Figure 3.
 Schematic diagram of laser operation